espressif/esp-idf/docs/en/api-guides/wifi.rst

 --------------------------------------
 All of the {IDF_TARGET_NAME} Wi-Fi APIs have well-defined return values, namely, the error code.
 The error code can be categorized into:

- - No errors, e.g., ESP_OK means that the API returns successfully.
+ - No errors, e.g., :c:macro:`ESP_OK` means that the API returns successfully.
- - Recoverable errors, such as ESP_ERR_NO_MEM.
+ - Recoverable errors, such as :c:macro:`ESP_ERR_NO_MEM`.
  - Non-recoverable, non-critical errors.
  - Non-recoverable, critical errors.